ibm-cloud-docs/discovery-data/cm-analyze-data.md

     ![Facet pair comparison graph](images/cm-facet-pair.png){: caption="Figure 5.
 Facet comparison graph" caption-side="bottom"}

-The graph shows two numbers, the first number is a frequency count and the second number is a correlation value.
+The graph shows two numbers, the first number is a frequency count and the second number is a relevancy value.
 The frequency count measures how many times the two data points are found together in a document.
-Correlation measures the level of uniqueness of the frequency count compared to other documents that match your query.
-If the correlation shows 2.0, it means that the number of times that the two data points intersect is 2 times larger than expected.
-To help you identify anomalies that might require more in-depth analysis, high correlation values are shown in shades of color with increasing intensity.
+Relevancy measures the level of uniqueness of the frequency count compared to other documents that match your query.
+If the relevancy shows 2.0, it means that the number of times that the two data points intersect is 2 times larger than expected.
+To help you identify anomalies that might require more in-depth analysis, high relevancy values are shown in shades of color with increasing intensity.
 The color shades begin at yellow, which indicates a lower potential anomaly, then increase to orange, and finally to red.

 To compare two or more facets, complete the following steps: